richardcheam/FLAX-VeLO/README.md

   --test_batch_size 32 \
   --epochs 100
 ```
 Note that for each optimizer, this script runs multiple times depending on the number of seeds specified.
-Optimizer can be modified at variable {OPT}.
+Optimizer and its hyperparameters can be modified at variable `{OPT}` and `HPARAMS`.